The Wu-Tang Clan backed by The Legendary Roots Crew?! I was not going to miss it.

 At that point, we could take a breather and a pee break.
-As we walked, we saw Kool G Rap and yelled to how that he’s a legend.
+As we walked, we saw Kool G Rap and yelled to him that he’s a legend.
 He came over, gave us dap, and kept moving.

 We stayed by the 6th Avenue stage and watched from afar as Trombone Shorty did their thing with surprise guest Mystikal, including “Shake Ya Ass.”
-Just as that ended, DJ Jazzy Jeff began spinning on the turntables near us, but while I would’ve loved to have seen Jeff’s set, but I didn’t want to miss having a good spot for Wu.
+Just as that ended, DJ Jazzy Jeff began spinning on the turntables near us, but while I would’ve loved to have seen Jeff’s set, I didn’t want to miss having a good spot for Wu.
 As my friend said, “I don’t need to see Jazz unless he’s getting thrown out of a house in Bel-Air.”

 So we made our way to the other stage to be in a good position for the entire reason I was there, the Clan.

 We weren’t the only ones with this idea.